WithLab/DiskVisualizer/README.md

 HOW TO USE:

-Just enter the path to the directory you want to analyze.
+Just enter the path to the directory you want to analyze (Format is e.g.: C:/Dir1/...).
 Hit 'Enter' and the program is doing the rest.

 The name of every directory which size has been calculated will be printed on the console, so you can see the progress (and so that you don't think it has crashed.
 No guarantee for that btw.)

 Here is an example of how the result might look like:
 ![grafik](https://user-images.githubusercontent.com/95371658/201222301-5fc8ece1-7404-4efd-9f14-85d720bcdd74.png)